Molagg92/CapstonePage/README.md

 12 :04 pm : I am having trouble remmebring C#

 12:24 : im starting to loose my mojo, i dont remember anythung about C#.

+12:55 : started reading the C# basics.
+This might be the rest of the day.